Site.pro

 How to Check?

 The only way to check if there is a problem that your product is going to solve is CustDev.
 You need to talk to your customers.
-Your (potential) clients now best.
+Your (potential) clients know best.
 You need to get into their shoes and make certain that there’s a problem that needs to be solved and that your product has all it takes to solve that problem.
 Pay attention that you are not urging people to blindly accept and buy your product, you’re not offering your solution, but analysing if there’s something that needs to be worked out.
 You must conduct at least 5 interviews to get a better picture of the situation and you must conduct them on a regular basis.

 Interview Questions